Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/The Environment Model of Evaluation/README.md

 a procedure whose code is obtained from the text of the λ-expression and whose environment is the environment in which the λ-expression was evaluated to produce the procedure.
 (238)"

+### How procedures are applied?

+"The environment model specifies: To apply a procedure to arguments, create a new environment containing a frame that binds the parameters to the values of the arguments.
+The enclosing environment of this frame is the environment specified by the procedure.
+Now, within this new environment, evaluate the procedure body.
+(239)"